gustavobmichel/angular-jest-hanging-tests/README.md

 As soon as I add it, the test ends up hanging.

+In order to test it, you just need to run `npm install` and `ng test`.

 ## Other information

 I believe this was introduced in the latest versions of Jest, because once I rolled back to older versions of Jest and Preset it is not an issue.